LArSoft/larsoft.github.io/wiki/WorkingWithLArSoftGithubRepos.md

 <!-- -->

 -   To simplify pushing commits to your GitHub account, you can register your ssh key with your GitHub account.
-See https://help.github.com/articles/generating-ssh-keys for instructions on how to do this.
+See [generating ssh keys](https://help.github.com/articles/generating-ssh-keys) for instructions on how to do this.
 (Note the different tabs on each topic page for Mac, Linux, etc.)

 ## How do I check out LArSoft repositories from GitHub?